WASP CONTROL

 DAMAGE CAUSED BY WASPS

-Cicada wasps are not as destructive to wooden structures because they nest in soil.
-As such, these determined diggers that can cause extensive damage in lawns or adjacent to paved surfaces.
+While cicada killer wasps are not interested in wood, they are determined diggers that can cause extensive damage in lawns or adjacent to paved surfaces.
 The damage can become widespread if numerous females gather in a relatively small area.

 ARE WASPS AGGRESSIVE?